 When trying to determine if a DBA is needed or not, ask yourself the following:

 - Will your entity operate and do business under its legal name?

 - Or, will your entity operate and do business under a name that is different from what was registered?

-If the latter, a DBA is required.
+If you choose the latter, a DBA is required.
 For example, you might wish to develop a unique brand for specific lines of business without incurring the cost and time it takes to establish an additional LLC or corporation.

 How to Register a DBA

-- Locate and Complete the Required Forms: Once you’re familiar with your state’s DBA procedures and requirements, acquire and complete all of the necessary forms.
+- Locate and Complete the Required Forms: Once you’re familiar with your state’s DBA business name procedures and requirements, acquire and complete all of the necessary forms.
 Some states or counties may have the forms available online, which you can download and fill out.

 - Publish Notice (if Required): Some states/counties require you to publish with a local newspaper, thereby creating a public record of the DBA filing.

 Pros and Cons of Filing for a DBA Name